lelea2/Algorithm/theory/web/javascript-question.md

 - 45. What is hoisting in JS
 - 46. Is JavaScript a pass-by-reference or pass-by-value language?
 - 47. What could cause JS memory leak?
+- 48. Detect when image fails to load in Javascript

 <!-- /MarkdownTOC -->